-This is a seminar for first-year students to experience cutting-edge research at each university in mixed teams of about 10 students from the three universities.
+This is a seminar to experience cutting-edge research at each university in mixed teams of about 10 students from the three universities.
 After the seminar, the student teams gather for a joint presentation.

-Courses taught in English for students of the Three Universities
+■ Courses taught in English for students of the Three Universities